tldr-pages/tldr/pages/common/macchina.md

 # macchina

-> Macchina is a tool which fetches and displays information about your computer.
+> Display information about your computer.
 > More information: <https://github.com/Macchina-CLI/macchina>.

 - List out system information, with either default settings or those specified in your configuration file: